 For my COUNTRY Financial® colleague, Aaron Wagner, one special truck in his life means so much more.

-Aaron was recently helping his family clean out his parent’s house when he came across his dad’s beloved 1949 Chevrolet 3100 pickup truck that’s been in his family for more than 75 years.
+Aaron was recently helping his family clean out his parent’s house when he came across his dad’s beloved 1949 Chevrolet 3100 pickup truck that’s been in his family for 70 years.

 The truck was an integral part of the family farm – used to haul livestock.
 Over the years, Aaron’s dad received many offers for the truck, but his dreams of restoring it in his retirement years surpassed any dollar amount from a stranger.